Shutterstock.com / By markus spiske

 There are four main types, and countless brands, of gardening gloves to choose from.
 There are traditional gardening gloves made of leather, cotton, and rubber, and each one is used for specific garden tasks.

-• Traditional garden gloves – These are the gardening gloves you will find in all garden centres and are usually made from a waterproof material, with the fingers and palms covered in rubber.
-These gloves are great for general tasks, such as weeding, potting, and planting.
+- Traditional garden gloves – These are the gardening gloves you will find in all garden centres and are usually made from a waterproof material, with the fingers and palms covered in rubber.
+These are the best gardening gloves for general tasks, such as weeding, potting, and planting.

-• Rubber gloves – Rubber gardening gloves are great for clearing your garden of debris and for providing extra grip when handling metal and wood.
+- Rubber gloves – These are the best gardening gloves for clearing your yard of debris and for providing extra grip when handling metal and wood.

 There are two things to take into consideration when buying gardening gloves.
 One, are they suitable for the task and, two, do they fit?